KTKin/S381F-Project-Student-Management-System/README.md

 - `Email` is a String.
 #### Normal Flows
 1. Type the data in the input area.
-2. Press `Update` to update the phone number.
+2. Press "Update" to update the phone number.
 #### Exceptions
 - Any exception below that causes update failure:
 1. `Phone` is not 8 digit number.